lisensaka/shorturi/README.md

 ### Things to do before running the App

-- execute the file inside docker/docker-compose.yml (use command docker compose up) in order to set up the DB
+- execute the docker compose file inside docker/docker-compose.yml (use command docker compose up) in order to set up the DB.
-- use Swagger for interacting with the api-s, Swagger url: (http://localhost:${server_port}/swagger-ui/index.html)

 ### Explaining third party libraries used in project